eranws/red-docker/README.md

 # Run

-After installingd docker, Type any of these in your shell:
+After installing docker, type any of these in your shell:

 1. red on ubuntu
 ```bash